nmingotti/Cuis-Smalltalk-CronDaemon/README.md

   *  wall clock displays time 'XX:YY'.
 Use  **CronUnitAt** .
   *  aBlock evaluates to true.
 Use **CronUnitOn** .
 * You decide the **frequency** the CronDeamon does its checks, 30 seconds is the reccomended value.
+* **ATTENTION**.
+In first days of November-2021 a bug was discovered in Cuis regarding time management.
+Cuis at the moment of writing is not able to detect the timezone change happening twice per year in many countries on Daylight saving time change.
+  * As a consequence, default `DateAndTime now` and `Time now` are not adequate to check current time values.
+  * A dependency on external package `Cuis-Smalltalk-AskLinux` was added, providing raw time reading from Linux and an indirection class `DateAndTimeHelper` which permits choosing how we want to read the time, now defaulting to `AskLinux` methods.

 ## How does it work